 Students must meet with their Dissertation Committee before the Oral Qualifying Examination.
 Thereafter, students must meet with their Dissertation Committee every 6 months through their sixth year.
 Starting in their seventh year, students must meet with their Dissertation Committee at least every 4 months.
 Failure to hold committee meetings within the required time frames will result in the student's research grade for the current term being penalized to at best a C. This will result in the student being placed on probation.
 Students are responsible for notifying their Senior DGS prior to the end of the term of any extenuating circumstances that have prevented them from holding their committee meeting within the required time frame.
 In consultation with the Division Director, the Senior DGS may then choose to grant an exception and not penalize the research grade.
-Therefore, the final research grade assigned will reflect both the student's work in the research advisor's lab as well as their compliance in holding their committee meetings within the required time frames.
+Therefore, the final research grade assigned will reflect both the student's work in the required time frames.